 Murder charges are arguably the most serious criminal charges a person can face.
 All murder charges are felony charges for which one can face severe penalties upon conviction.
 There are various degrees of murder that determine the severity of the punishment that could ensue; yet, regardless of the specific variation, one can expect to spend years in prison if one is convicted.
 Capital punishment may be imposed in the worst case scenarios.
 If you face murder charges in West Palm Beach, you must act urgently to secure a professional defense attorney with decades of experience defending murder charges.
-In West Palm Beach, attorney Brian Gabriel has over 25 years of experience fighting for the criminally accused.
+West Palm Beach murder defense attorney Brian Gabriel has over 30 years of experience fighting for the criminally accused.

 Murder Charges in West Palm Beach

 Murder is the unlawful killing of a human being and is just one type of homicide crime.
 Homicide is the killing of one human being by another human being.
 Although murder is always considered a crime, homicide is not.
 Murder may be a first, second, or third degree felony depending on the facts of the case.
 Third degree murder is the least serious murder offense, while first degree murder describes only the most serious types of homicides in West Palm Beach.

 First Degree Murder

 Three distinct situations can be classified as first-degree murder, which is a capital felony offense.

 Premeditated killing: A premeditated killing happens when a person plans to take another’s life with malice aforethought.
 The State must prove beyond a reasonable doubt that the defendant carefully planned the killing before it took place.

 Felony murder: A felony murder takes place when someone is killed when another is committing or attempting to commit a felony crime listed in Florida Statute §782.04.